bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

   </div>
 </div>

 This post is about my GSoC project, **porting ChromeOS power policy end-to-end tests**, that I worked on during the summer, 2021.
-It gives a brief summary of my overall contribution to chromium from pre-GSoC to the end of GSoC as a requirement of the final evaluation.
+It gives a brief summary of my overall contribution to Chromium from pre-GSoC to the end of GSoC as a requirement of the final evaluation.
 It all started in May 2021 with the community bonding.
 The sweet voyage comes to an end in August 2021 with an incredible learning experience, a lot of fun and some tricky challenges.

 ## Project Details